 It is important that the process of economic transformation is accelerated in order to bring the majority of black South Africans into the mainstream economy, not only by providing employment but also to provide meaningful economic participation and to share increasingly in the wealth creation resulting from economic activities.

-For the first time in November 2017, we held a Work Readiness Programme which we hosted with our final year sponsored students at the Maharishi Institute.
-This was aimed at this group of students specifically because they will be going for job interviews soon, and we wanted to ensure we give them the best of our expertise to give them a competitive edge in the interviewing process.
+We host Work Readiness Programmes with the final year students at the University of Johannesburg as well as the Maharishi Institute.
+The programme is aimed at this group of students specifically because they will be going for job interviews soon, and we wanted to ensure we give them the best of our expertise to give them a competitive edge in the interviewing process.
 We aim to continue this every year.

 Find out more about our journey ‘Empowering our Tomorrow’ here: